Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 Court Decision

-If the landlord wins, the court issues a judgment for possession, which is essentially an eviction order.
-The judgment will typically specify:
+If the landlord wins, the court issues a judgment or order for possession.
+The order will typically specify:

 • The date by which the tenant must vacate